souhailsomai01/souhailsomai01.github.i/_posts/2015-01-28-vivaldi_browser_review.md

 ---
 layout: post
-title: What they did different: Bumbul, okcupid & tinder
+title: What they did different Bumbul, okcupid & tinder
 description: >
   A case study about they business approach of  Bumbul okcupid & tinder and what they did different.
 categories: blog